Experts in monitoring biodiversity by DNA metabarcoding

 Traditional methods of species identification require each specimen to be processed individually.
 Consequently, they can be overly time-consuming and expensive for routine biomonitoring, which often involves the analysis of hundreds or thousands of specimens.

-DNA barcoding coupled with high-throughput sequencing technologies (DNA metabarcoding) now makes possible to sequence in parallel thousands of DNA barcodes from a bulk sample containing entire organisms (e.g., trap samples), or from DNA directly extracted from an environmental sample (eDNA).
+DNA metabarcoding now makes possible to sequence in parallel thousands of DNA barcodes from a bulk sample containing entire organisms (e.g., trap samples), or from DNA directly extracted from an environmental sample (environmental DNA or eDNA).
 Therefore, DNA metabarcoding infers the taxonomic composition of a complex sample without a prior step of specimen sorting.

-With this approach, biodiversity surveys can move from individual specimen identification towards whole-community analysis, thereby yielding more comprehensive and resolute taxonomic inventories.
+With our biodiversity monitoring service, biodiversity surveys can move from individual specimen identification towards whole-community analysis, thereby yielding more comprehensive and resolute taxonomic inventories.
 Importantly, the direct analysis of environmental DNA allows for the detection of small-sized, rare, or elusive species, which, despite being traditionally absent from species censuses, may represent a significant fraction of the diversity in a biological community.

 A more rapid and cost-effective analysis, in turn, enables an increase in the number of monitoring sites, which makes DNA metabarcoding an invaluable tool for long-term and large-scale environmental monitoring.